tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 =>  :first=>[1, "one", "uno"], :second=>[2]}
 ```

 It does!
-Again, we are seeing that running the block creates a _new_ array every time the block is executed instead of reusing the same instance like we saw with the parameter version.
+Again, we are seeing that running the block creates a **new** array every time the block is executed instead of reusing the same instance as we saw with the parameter version.

-By setting the value of key key in the block instead of simply returning a default value, we are able to update the hash to have the new key and default value.
+By setting the value of the key in the block instead of simply returning a default value, we can update the hash to have the new key and default value.
 We are also able to interact with the new, default value as an end-user because Ruby returns the value when updating the value in a hash.

 With this, we get the ease of use of directly returning a default value without having to remember to update the hash itself.